-The EU-FP7 project, called RECARE, aims to develop effective prevention, remediation and restoration measures using an innovative transdisciplinary-approach.
-It will actively integrate and advance knowledge of stakeholders and scientists in 17 case studies, covering a-range of soil threats in different bio-physical and socio-economic environments across Europe.
+The EU-FP7 project RECARE aims to develop effective prevention, remediation and restoration measures using an innovative transdisciplinary-approach.
+It actively integrates and advances knowledge of stakeholders and scientists in 17 case studies, covering a-range of soil threats in different bio-physical and socio-economic environments across Europe.

 - the current state of degradation and conservation using a new methodology, based on the WOCAT-mapping procedure,

 - impacts of degradation and conservation on soil functions and ecosystem services.
 These will be quantified in a harmonized, spatially explicit way, accounting for costs and benefits, and possible trade-offs,

 - prevention, remediation-and restoration measures, selected and implemented by stakeholders.

 - the applicability and impact of these measures at the European level using a new integrated biophysical and socio-economic model.

 National and EU policies are reviewed and compared to identify potential (in)coherence, contradictions and synergies.
 Policy messages will be formulated based on the case study results and their integration at European level.

 A comprehensive dissemination and communication strategy, including a web-based Dissemination-and Communication Hub, will accompany the other activities to ensure that project results are disseminated to a variety of-stakeholders at the right time and in the appropriate formats.